conduktor/testing-docs-archive/docs/tutorials/event-driven-retail-system.md

 In this tutorial, we will demonstrate how to compose an end-to-end Test Scenario for an event-driven system composing of multiple topics.
 This tutorial will demonstrate:

 - Testing the **workflow** to validate the integrations
-  - _Are messages correctly broadcast to Kafka topics from the external applications?_&#x20;
+  - _Are messages correctly broadcast to Kafka topics from the external applications?_
 - Testing the **data integrity** at each step:
-  - _Was our message enriched correctly based on the_ `userId`
+  - _Was our message enriched correctly based on the `userId`?_
   - _Was a message received within an agreed SLA?_

 ## Architecture Reference